The upgrade procedure is the same for all hosts and involves using the installer and inventory file.

 Updating KUMA

-The upgrade process completely reproduces the installation process.
+The upgrade process mirrors the installation process.

 If you want to upgrade from a distributed installation to a distributed installation in a high availability configuration, first upgrade the distributed installation and then migrate the Core to a Kubernetes cluster.
-For further updates, use the k0s.inventory.yml inventory file with the need_transfer parameter set to false, because the KUMA Core already has been migrated to the Kubernetes cluster and you do not need to repeat this.
+For subsequent upgrades, use the k0s.inventory.yml inventory file with the need_transfer parameter set to false, because the KUMA Core already has been migrated to the Kubernetes cluster and you do not need to repeat this.

 To migrate KUMA Core to a new Kubernetes cluster: